mxagar/tool_guides/fiftyone/README.md

 > an open-source tool for building high-quality datasets and computer vision models

-which can be used, among others, to visualize prediction data, i.e., we can perform error analysis with it.
+which can be used, among others, to visualize prediction data, curate datasets, or we can perform **error analysis** with it.

+This tutorial shows how to use FiftyOne mainly for **error analysis**.

 Table of contents: